jpmorgen/IoIO/README.md

 Jupiter's moon Io (the output) and entering Jupiter's magnetosphere (the input).
-A full description of the instrument and its first results is contained in Morgenthaler, J., Rathbun, J., Schmidt, C., Baumgardner, J, Schneider, N. "Large Volcanic Event on Io Detected During 2018 Jovian Opposition by the Io Input Output Facility (IoIO)."
-This archive contains the for recording, reducing and presenting the data.
+A full description of the instrument and its first results is contained in Morgenthaler, J., Rathbun, J., Schmidt, C., Baumgardner, J, Schneider, N. "Large Volcanic Event on Io Inferred from Jovian Sodium Nebula Brightening."
+This archive contains the code for recording, reducing and presenting the data.

 Portions of this software depend on define.py, a package maintained by